jankais3r/jPhotoDNA/README.md

 PhotoDNA is a registered trademark of Microsoft Corporation.

-AXIOM is a registered trademark of Magnet Forensics Inc.
+FTK is a registered trademark of AccessData.